 Where Am I Going With This?

-I woke in the middle of the night, and this thought was on my mind.
-Today is the last day of June in the year of our Lord, 2023.
-(Makes me sound wise, right?)
+I woke in the middle of the night, and this thought was on my mind: Today is the last day of June in the year of our Lord 2023.
+(That makes me sound wise, right?)
 We will never come back to this date again.
 This is a unique slice of life.

 What will you do with this day to deem it special?

 For 13 years, I’ve written thousands of posts and never worried about readership.
 I keep writing.
-Since I was born on the 13th, this number does not bother me, but I’m just thinking to myself.
+This number has not bothered me since I was born on the 13th, but I’m just thinking to myself.
 My writing is jumping into the teen years; maybe it’s time to fire it up and do something I’ve been dreaming about.

 Beginning with this end-of-the-month posting, I’m changing my habit.
 I seldom miss a writing day and have landmarked hundreds of days without a break.
 Then life happens, and you start the count all over again.